History of Belgium in Timeline

 Belgium

-Belgium, officially the Kingdom of Belgium, is a country in Northwestern Europe bordering the Netherlands, Germany, Luxembourg, France, and the North Sea.
-It covers 30,689 km2 and has a population exceeding 11.8 million, resulting in a high population density.
-Brussels is the capital and largest metropolitan region, with other major cities including Antwerp, Ghent, Charleroi, Liège, Bruges, Namur, and Leuven.
+Belgium, officially the Kingdom of Belgium, is a Northwestern European country located in the Low Countries.
+It borders the Netherlands, Germany, Luxembourg, and France, and has a coastline on the North Sea.
+With an area of 30,689 km2 and a population exceeding 11.8 million, Belgium has a high population density.
+Brussels is its capital and largest metropolitan region.
+Other significant cities include Antwerp, Ghent, Charleroi, Liège, Bruges, Namur, and Leuven.

-Around 1900, there was growing international concern for the treatment of the Congolese population under Leopold II, focusing on ivory and rubber production.
+Around 1900, growing international concern arose regarding the extreme and savage treatment of the Congolese population under Leopold II's rule.

 1907: Development of Bakelite